MicrosoftDocs/Devices-docs/surface/streamline-access-surface-portals.md

 ---
 title:  Streamline access to Surface portals
-description: This article describes recommended ways of accessing the Surface Support Portal and the Surface Management Portal. ms.service: surface ms.localizationpriority: medium
+description: Explore the most efficient ways to access Surface Support and Management Portals for commercial customers.
+This guide provides step-by-step instructions for validating Microsoft tenant credentials and setting up new accounts, ensuring seamless integration with Microsoft 365 Admin Center for Surface device servicing and support. ms.service: surface ms.localizationpriority: medium
 author: coveminer